Krapar - Գրաբար - Classical Armenian

 երթ-ամ I go չոգ-այ I went

-Aorist verbs also distinguish between the active A and mediopassive MP voices, by means of different of suffixes.
+Aorist verbs also distinguish between the active (A) and mediopassive (MP) voice, by means of different of endings.

 Aorist Indicative